-Monsignor Michael Bouchet (1827-1903) was a frenchman, born near Clermont, France.
-He immigrated into USA in 1853, to serve to the Louisville local catholic community.
+Monsignor Michael Bouchet was a Frenchman, born in the farm of his parents Michael and Jeanne Saby-Bouchet in Le Milliazeix, Miremont, Auvergne, on 23 August, 1827.
+Bouchet immigrated into USA in May, 1853, studied and served in several places until 1860, when he settled to Louisville, Kentucky, to serve to the local catholic community.
 Here he became not only a renowned pastor, but also a linguist and inventor.
-Bouchet was Vicar General of the Archdiocese of Louisville, 1871-1903, and rector of the Catholic Cathedral of the Assumption.
+Bouchet was Vicar General of the Archdiocese of Louisville from 1871 until his death on 12 April, 1903, and rector of the Catholic Cathedral of the Assumption.

-Michael Bouchet was of an inventive turn of mind, devising automatic snakes to frighten his acolytes, and a folding bed and fire escape for his own use.
+Michael Bouchet was a small, lively man, with inventive turn of mind, devising automatic snakes to frighten his acolytes, and a folding bed and fire escape for his own use.
 He had considerable responsibility for the financial affairs of his diocese and, according to his biographer, as early as 1860s devised an adding machine to assist in keeping these accounts.
 Of these devices, Bouchet patented only later versions of the adding machine, taking out the above-mentioned patents №251823 and №314561.

 The second calculating device of Michael Bouchet was in fact an improved version of the first.
-Later on Bouchet deeded 1/3 of the rights of his second Patent №314561 to M. F. Madden, owner of the company M. F. Madden & Co of Louisville, Kentucky, which produced and sold (for 15 $ each, quite a reasonable price for this time) devices by the name Madden Adding Machine (see the photo below).
+Later on Bouchet deeded 1/3 of the rights of his second Patent №314561 to M. F. Madden, owner of the company M. F. Madden & Co of Louisville, Kentucky, which advertised, produced and sold (for $17 each, quite a reasonable price for this time) devices from 1887 until 1890 by the name Madden Adding Machine (see the photo below).

 Madden Adding Machine from 1887 (Courtesy Nico Baaijens, www.calculi.nl)